philipellisis/csd-docs/docs/PinOne/Bluetooth/meta-quest.md

 ### Configuring Gamepad Mode

 Configuring the gamepad inputs for VR Classic is done the same way as the Steam configuration.
-Connect the PinOne to your PC via USB, open the PinOne Configuration Tool, and navigate to the **Steam Config** screen.
+Connect the PinOne to your PC via USB, open the PinOne Configuration Tool, and navigate to the **Controller** screen.
 Use the dropdowns to assign each physical button to the corresponding Xbox controller input.
 Once you are happy with the mapping, click the **Save** button — this writes the button mappings directly to the Bluetooth device, so the correct gamepad inputs are sent to the Meta Quest when you play in VR Classic mode.

 ### Gamepad Button Mapping for VR Classic